wso2/docs-choreo-dev/en/docs/develop/components/rest-api.md

 Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to their runtime(data plane) clusters.
 The data plane of Choreo runs on a Kubernetes stack under the hood.
 Therefore, you can benefit from its features such as auto-scaling, auto-healing, secret-management, liveness and readiness checks, etc.

-Choreo provides the capability for developers to connect their own GitHub repositories containing the source code of their APIs.
-The CI/CD pipeline in Choreo takes an API through the complete process, starting from code checkout to compile, build, test, and finally deploy.
+Choreo allows developers to connect their own GitHub repositories containing the source code of their APIs.
+The CI/CD pipeline in Choreo takes an API through the complete process, starting from code checkout to compiling, building, testing, and finally deploying.

 Once you deploy a REST API to the development environment, it gets exposed through an API Gateway with API security enabled.
 At this time, Choreo provides a test URL for the API, which you can use to verify the functionality of the API.